jchai002/choir-justice-supplies/mx/en/voicemail.markdown

 ### From another Ooma Office phone or from an outside phone line

-Wait until the call rolls to voicemail, and then press [*] and enter your PIN.
-If this is the first time you access your voicemail, you will need the PIN that was emailed to you when your extension was created.
-If you do not have this PIN, contact your System Administrator to have them set a new PIN so that you can log in the first time.
+If you would like to check your voicemail from another Ooma Office phone or from an outside phone line, wait until the call rolls to voicemail and then press [*] and enter your PIN.
+If this is the first time you access your voicemail, you will need your PIN.
+If you do not have this number, contact your System Administrator to have them set a new PIN so that you can log in the first time.

 ### Dialing through the virtual receptionist